For Patients With Diabetes, Regular Eye Exams Could Save Your Sight

 With the American Academy of Ophthalmology reporting that 60% of patients with diabetes skip eye exams that could be the difference between preserving their vision and losing their eyesight, it’s clear that patients need to take a proactive role in their health.
 Besides maintaining normal blood glucose levels, it’s essential for diabetic patients to schedule regular eye exams — even if they’re not experiencing troubles with their vision.

-If you’re concerned about your eye health as a function of your diabetes, consider scheduling a consultation with Swagel Wootton Eye Institute.
+If you’re concerned about your eye health as a function of your diabetes, consider scheduling a consultation with Swagel Wootton Eye Institute at our Mesa or Chandler locations.
 With the right attention from qualified specialists, you can put yourself on track to manage your diabetes and protect your vision.

 Schedule Your Consultation.